CodyAirey/Summary-Comparison-UO/README.md

 talk about how.

 problems we tried to solve:
+- booksum says chapters, but it is better defined as sections, as not all chapterization's from booksum worked.
 - roman numerals weren't all fixed.
 - aggregates needed to be fixed
-- aggregate sections being named differently from one another, dracula chapter 3-4,vs, dracula chapter 3 chapter 4
+- aggregate sections being named differently from one another, dracula chapter 3-4,vs, dracula chapter 3 chapter 4; normalize them.
 - issues with titles being for the same book but from different versions
 - issues with summaries being for the same book but with different titles, eg. The invisible man, vs, invisible man
 - edge case summaries that spanned multiple acts, eg. act-3 scene-3 to act-4 scene-2. hard to tell how many chapters/scenes this section covers.